jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 Protected variations restrict sensitive model deployments to authorized users, ensuring only admins and maintainers can update or undeploy the model.

 <Callout icon="📘" theme="info">
   **Note**

-Protected variations are supported for [Real-time model deployments](/docs/real-time-deployments "Real-Time Deployments") only on hybrid deployments.
+  Protected variations are supported for <Anchor label="Real-time model deployments" title="Real-Time Deployments" href="/docs/real-time-deployments">Real-time model deployments</Anchor> only on hybrid deployments.
 </Callout>

 #### Roles and Permissions